 | Follow-up | Secure messaging inside the portal | Schedule a new visit |

-For symptomatic BV in non-pregnant adults, our nurse practitioners typically offer oral metronidazole 500 mg twice daily for 7 days as first-line — it's the most cost-effective, well-studied option, and the 7-day course tends to have lower recurrence than shorter regimens.
+For symptomatic BV in non-pregnant adults, our clinicians typically offer oral metronidazole 500 mg twice daily for 7 days as first-line — it's the most cost-effective, well-studied option, and the 7-day course tends to have lower recurrence than shorter regimens.
 When patients have had bad reactions to metronidazole (metallic taste, GI upset, alcohol-avoidance concerns), our next choice is clindamycin oral or vaginal.
 Secnidazole single-dose is convenient but often cost-prohibitive for cash-pay patients — we discuss the tradeoff.
-We do not treat recurrent BV (more than three episodes per year) or pregnancy through async visits; those situations need culture and specialist involvement.
+We do not treat recurrent BV (more than three episodes per year) or pregnancy through online visits; those situations need culture and specialist involvement.

-Bidwell Health's nurse practitioners hold active, autonomous-practice licensure in 12 states — Arizona, Colorado, Connecticut, Florida, Iowa, Maryland, Montana, New Mexico, New York, Utah, Virginia, and Washington.
-State-by-state licenses are publicly verifiable through each state's board of nursing.
+Bidwell Health's clinicians hold active clinical licensure in 11 states — Arizona, Colorado, Connecticut, Florida, Iowa, Maryland, Montana, New Mexico, Utah, Virginia, and Washington.
+Clinician credentials are independently verifiable through state license lookup systems.
 Select your state:

 Yes, for symptomatic bacterial vaginosis in non-pregnant adults with the classic BV pattern — thin grayish-white discharge and fishy odor (often worse after intercourse), with minimal itching.
 CDC STI Treatment Guidelines support empirical treatment based on clinical symptoms.
 Pregnancy, recurrent BV (three or more episodes per year), pelvic pain with fever, or post-gynecologic surgery require in-person care.